Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     * Factor Level 1: 0-10
     * Factor Level 2: 11-20
     * Factor Level 3: 20 and above

+### **Data Transformation**

+The main issue for numeric variables is **Skewness**, often due to outliers.
+If the outliers are due to a legitimate error, then they should be r**emoved**.
+Otherwise, it is possible to use the **concave transformations** (Log & Squareroot) to reduce the skewness.

+The main issue for categorical variables is **high dimensionality** (too many levels) and **sparseness** (too few observations in certain levels).
+Both of this can be solved by **combining similar levels** together while ensuring that the resulting new levels properly split the data.
+This often requires **contextual knowledge** of the data.

+This process of transforming the original variables into a more useful format is a form of feature generation which helps to improve interpretability.

+Combine levels with few counts.
+Not reliable to use them anyway Drop factor levels that are overwhelmingly dominated by one count -> No point, not going to get much predictive information (No constant)
+If transforming factors or combining, the resulting factor should have fewer counts (simplification, otherwise more complicated)

+Numeric vs Factor
+Factor > Can only be used to predict those years Numeric > Can extrapolate

+Relevelling factors to highest etc >> Make more meaningful Binarizaton > Can drop independent; remaining automatically combined (Not intuitive)

+Scaling numeric variable >> Doesnt solve skewness
+Log or squareroot transform >> To remove outliers, fix hetero, or linearize

 ## **Model Selection & Evaluation**